HaileB65/hailemariambrendon.com/README.md

 # hailemariambrendon.com
-Welcome to hailemariambrendon.com this is my personal website to showcase by Java developer skills. hailemariambrendon.com uses Java and Spring on the backend to create the hailemariambrendon application and display the hailemariam brendon website homepage.
+Welcome to hailemariambrendon.com!
+This is my personal website to showcase by Java Developer skills. hailemariambrendon.com uses Java and Spring on the backend to create the hailemariambrendon application and display the hailemariam brendon website homepage.